-Another worrying trend reported by AARP is that 63% (two in three) family caregivers aged 50+, care for an adult 65 or older.
+Another worrying trend reported by AARP is that 63% (two in three) of family caregivers aged 50+, care for an adult 65 or older.
 That’s the Kahlil household.

 Nishrin acknowledges the strain on her is growing.
 “Yeah, the person being physically there definitely has more stress, but it’s still doable.
 Knock on wood.”

 Barriers to Care

 Finding home-care assistance in Santa Clara County isn’t easy.
 Families like the Kahlils face barriers created by eligibility limitations, high costs of private home care, and workforce shortages.